 Botanically speaking, pink flowering almond is a multi-stemmed, deciduous shrub.

 With a common name like "dwarf flowering almond," the gardener tends to assume a small size.
 Listings for its height vary greatly, however.
-Some sources claim a figure of 3 feet at the bottom of its height range; others say it will reach 4 to 5 feet.
-That is not huge, but it is not tiny, either.
-Through faithful pruning, however, it is surely possible to keep its dimensions at approximately 3" x 3".
+Some sources claim a figure of three feet at the bottom of its height range; others say it will reach four to five feet.
+That is not huge, but it's not tiny, either.
+Through faithful pruning, it's surely possible to keep its dimensions a quite manageable size.

-This dwarf shrub is grown for one reason, and one reason alone: its profusion of double pink flowers (or, occasionally, white blossoms) when it blooms in mid-spring.
+The true spectacle of this dwarf shrub is its profusion of double pink flowers (or, occasionally, white blossoms) when it blooms in mid-spring.
 The flowers appear before any leaves grace the branches.

 Where Does It Grow?

 Care for Dwarf Flowering Almond Bush

 The shrub's branches are notoriously weak, so be careful when handling the plant (many a gardener has accidentally broken off a branch when transplanting).
-Provide your plant with artificial irrigation during dry periods until it has had time to become established (after which it will resist drought well).
+Provide your plant with artificial irrigation during dry periods until it has had time to become established.
+Once the plant has taken root, is tends to resist drought well.

-If one had to pick just a single aspect of plant care to focus on here, it would be pruning.
-Flowering almond can become messy-looking if left to its own devices for too long; suckering can also be a problem.
-So yearly pruning is advisable.
+The single most important aspect of plant care for this plant is pruning.
+Flowering almond can become messy-looking if left to its own devices for too long.
+Suckering can also be a problem, so yearly pruning is advisable.

 - When To Prune: Just after blooming is over (since it is a shrub that flowers on old wood).

 - How to Prune: With an eye to shaping your plant, prune any branch that is too tall, just above a set of leaves (plus remove dead wood or branches rubbing against each other).
-Err on the side of pruning off too much rather than too little (you will not hurt this shrub by giving it a severe pruning).
+Err on the side of pruning off too much rather than too little.
+You will not hurt this shrub by giving it a significant pruning.